rcmdnk/chatgpt-prompt-wrapper/README.md

 - `multiline`: Set `true` to hide prompt for non chat command (default).
 - `no_multiline`: Set `true` to hide prompt for non chat command.

+You can make a example configuration file by `cg init`.

 Here is a example configuration: